 In fact, the Chinese government approved Cordyceps CS-4 for use in hospitals and recognizes it as a safe, natural drug (32).

-Summary Cordyceps supplements are grown synthetically due to the high costs of true Cordyceps sinensis.
+Summary Cordyceps supplements are grown in labs due to the high costs of wild-harvested Cordyceps sinensis.
 Dosages in humans range from 1,000–3000 mg.
 There are currently no studies on their safety in humans.

 Cordyceps are well known in Traditional Chinese Medicine and have been used for centuries to treat many health ailments.

 Though the fungi show promise in many areas, there’s little research on their effects in humans.
 Thus, more research is needed before experts can make any recommendations.

 Animal and lab studies suggest Cordyceps have the potential to improve heart health and fight inflammation, cancer, diabetes and aging.
 However, many of these studies are poor quality, and the results cannot be extended to humans.

 Nevertheless, there have been human studies on Cordyceps’ effects on exercise performance.
 The fungi have been found to potentially boost energy and oxygen use during exercise.

 Currently, there is no consensus on the dosage people should take to reap its potential health benefits, or how safe it is.